 In order to develop a revised projection of Factor G' values for amendment #1, the non-waiver cost per person for institutionalized individuals from SFY11 - 18 was arrayed longitudinally.
 Data sources are as follows: for SFYs 11 and 12 queries run against the MMIS claims data.
 This data was used in lieu of the data for Factor G' that was reported on the 372 report prior to SFY13, as Delaware had accidentally been reporting the estimates from the approved application as if they were the Factor G' actuals.
 SFY13-17 data came from the 372 report.
 Data for FY18 came from a preliminary query of the actual data for the period (it is possible more claims may process with the 365 day timely filing window).
-DDDS applied a growth factor of 1.0846% each year to estimate the future amounts for Factor G'.

 The actual Factor G' values have been relatively consistent over this 6 year period at around \$6,000 per person, with the exception of SFY15, which was \$11,050 per person.
 This year was not used in the computation of the trend because it was seen as an outlier.